 FROM ASK HARRIETE:

 The Professional Guidelines offers an excellent Consignment Contract with a complete overview explaining every clause.
-This can be found on my web site under the PROFESSIONAL GUIDELINES link or CLICK HERE.
-The Professional Guidelines can also be found on the SNAG web site.
+This can be found on my website under the PROFESSIONAL GUIDELINES link or CLICK HERE.